Amar825/RNAseq-pipeline-Bash-Snakemake-Nextflow/README.md

 # RNAseq-pipeline-Bash-Snakemake-Nextflow

 This bioinformatic pipeline performs a basic RNA-seq analysis.
 We start by downloading the FASTQ files and end with a Differential Expression Genes list.
+Of course, we'll do some downstream analysis as well.
 I'll be using three different methods to do this:
 1. Bash-linear
 2. Snakemake
 3. Nextflow